Chapter 16

 to mere outward and earthly attractions, Esau took two wives of the

-was a bitter grief to Isaac and Rebekah.
-Esau had violated one of the
+idolatry was a bitter grief to Isaac and Rebekah.
+Esau had violated one

-conditions of the covenant, which forbade intermarriage between the chosen
+of the conditions of the covenant, which forbade intermarriage between

-people and the heathen; yet Isaac was still unshaken in his determination
+the chosen people and the heathen; yet Isaac was still unshaken in his

-to bestow upon him the birthright.
-The reasoning of Rebekah, Jacob's
+determination to bestow upon him the birthright.
+The reasoning of

-strong desire for the blessing, and Esau's indifference to its obligations
+Rebekah, Jacob's strong desire for the blessing, and Esau's indifference

 Years passed